castelao/NREL-pypackage-template/README.md

 This is an opinionated template for creating Python packages at NREL, intended for a wide range of users.
 If you are new to NREL or don't have much experience building Python packages, this template is a good option to provide you a scaffolding to get started quickly.
-It also setup several support tools such checks on your code, documentation generation, and running tests.
+It also sets up several support tools for you, such as automated checks on your code, automatic documentation generation, and tests validation on every pull request.
 If you're an experienced Python developer, you still have some control by answering a few questions during the initialization process, while avoiding a plain copy and paste from some of your other projects.
 We use this